dotkai/MadLib/README.md

 by the user.

 It is possible to change the file name via the main class (Generator.java).
-The current default is set to `sentences.txt` and a total of 10 sets are created.
+The current default is set to `madlib.txt` and a total of 10 sets are created.
 Two other options are currently provided, however you are welcome to write your own files to parse.

 The different text files: